 - Strategize.
 Spend your time strategizing ways to either manage at-risk deals or accelerate deals that may be highly engaged and qualified.

 - Be collaborative.
 The best one-on-ones take a collaborative approach between the sales manager and rep. This isn’t an interrogation.
 Letting the data lead the discussion will help create an atmosphere free from cross-examining and finger-pointing.

 - Meet regularly.
 According to research by CSO Insights, only 47% of managers coach their reps for more than 30 minutes a week, says Grace Tyson, sales manager at Chorus.
 Aim to meet at least weekly.
-Kremer adds that Outreach’s sales teams have weekly pipeline reviews, biweekly coaching calls, and regular mentorship meetups.
+Kremer adds that Outreach’s sales teams have weekly sales pipeline reviews, biweekly coaching calls, and regular mentorship meetups.

 Sample one-on-one sales meeting agenda

 - Start with a big-picture view.
 Review overall performance, guided by mutually-agreed-upon key performance indicators (KPIs) and any progress since the previous week.

 - Dive deep into this quarter’s opportunities.
 Use data to help you spot risk, and prioritize those deals that require the most attention.